Pompeo return trip to Iowa sparking more 2024 speculation

 POMPEO PLANS ISRAEL TRIP AS BIDEN ADMINISTRATION TRIES TO SOLIDIFY CEASE-FIRE

-Pompeo, a Fox News contributor, is in the Middle East this weekend.
+Pompeo, a Fox News contributor, also headlined a fundraiser on Tuesday for the National Republican Congressional Committee, the re-election arm of the House GOP.

+This weekend Pompeo's in the Middle East.
 A source close to the former secretary of state tells Fox News that he traveled to Israel as a private citizen to celebrate the retirement of Yossi Cohen, the head of Mossad, which is Israel’s intelligence agency.

 Pompeo’s trip comes just a few days after his successor, Secretary of State Antony Blinken, made a diplomatic stop in Jerusalem in the wake of the cease fire between Israel and Hamas following 11-days of fighting.